KYVENetwork/docs/docs/protocol_devs/advanced_concepts/uploader_selection.md

 2. The first validator in the queue is designated as the uploader: The validator with the highest priority is selected as the uploader.
 3. The uploader is then moved back in the queue: The proposer's priority is decreased by the total voting power of all validators.

-Simple Algorithm in Pseudo Code
+Simple Algorithm in Pseudo Code:

 ```
 def UploaderSelection (vset):